 The school's concern to promote academic honesty is in full accord with the stance taken by the IB, as described in the publication "Academic Honesty: Guidance for schools", and is flagged in the Parent-Student Handbook.
 It is highlighted for all students at the start of Grade 11, and students are reminded again of the need to be 'principled' during Advisor sessions.

 Academic honesty is based on the assumption that the work a student submits to a teacher is his or her own.
 Homework, coursework and tests should reflect the knowledge and efforts of the student.
 If it is not clear from a document what a student has created and what is the work of someone else, the essential trust between student and teacher will be compromised.

 Academic honesty is much more than not passing off the work of others as your own.
 According to the IB Handbook of Procedures for the Diploma Programme, it is "a set of values that promote personal integrity and good practice in teaching, learning and assessment".
 It is a matter of being principled - one of the key IB Learner Profile attributes - in all one's work, from first note-taking to the final submitted assignment.

-Following the Handbook quoted above, malpractice, or lack of academic honesty, includes:
+Following the Handbook quoted above, academic misconduct, or lack of academic honesty, includes: